Domestic abuse and your mental health

 However, other refuges will be able to accommodate you – and all refuge organisations should be able to find you somewhere else to go.

-If you have decided to leave your abuser, you could ring the Freephone 24 Hour National Domestic Violence Helpline (Run in partnership between Women’s Aid and Refuge) on 0808 2000 247, which will be able to put you in touch with a refuge that can provide safe accommodation that meets your support needs.
+If you have decided to leave your abuser, you can visit our information and support page or you can access support from our Live Chat service (open 10am – 12pm weekdays).
+A member of our experienced team will be able to put you in touch with a refuge that can provide safe accommodation that meets your support needs.